 Because people under the age of 65 usually do not qualify for Medicare coverage, we have provided options for persons under 65.
 If you would like to learn about the specific requirements, visit our Medicare Eligibility for People Under 65 page.

 Buffalo Health Advisors understand that the health insurance marketplace is an ever-changing environment that leads to mass confusion and stress.
-Individual, family, and small businesses all require different products and coverage strategies.
+Especially when individual, family, and small businesses all require different products and coverage strategies.

 We Help You Find the Right Health Insurance Plan

 We have the ability to compare multiple plan options and provide you with the best health insurance in Tennessee or any state our advisors practice in.
-And, we find the best health insurance plans that are within your available budget.
+And, even better, we find the best health insurance plans available within your available budget.
 We offer:

-Our advisors work with each of these insurance providers to find the plan that is the exact fit for you.
+Our health insurance agents work with each of these insurance providers to find the plan that is the exact fit for you.
 We don’t work for these companies, so we will never try to sell you a plan that you don’t need.

 What is Short-Term Health Coverage?

 Also known as term health insurance and temporary health insurance, short-term plans provide coverage when you’re between plans.
 For example, if you’re out of work and open enrollment is far away, you can receive temporary benefits until you can join a full plan.